 I. The installation wizard will extract the files needed to install the utility.
 After all files have been extracted, click Next.

 2. Setup is now ready to install the utility.
 Click Next.

 3. Read the license agreement then click Yes.

-4. Go through the readme document to view system requirements and installation information then click Next.
+4. Go through the readme document for more installation tips then click Next.